create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### *sfRotationObjectName* = new **SFRotation** (*axis, angle*)

-*axis* is a SFVec3f object whose value is the axis of rotation.
+*axis* is a SFVec3d/f object whose value is the axis of rotation.
 *angle* is the scalar angle of the rotation (in radians).

 #### *sfRotationObjectName* = new **SFRotation** (*fromVector, toVector*)

-*fromVector* and *toVector* are SFVec3f valued objects.
-These vectors are normalized and the rotation value that would rotate from the
-*fromVector* to the *toVector* is stored in the object.
+*fromVector* and *toVector* are SFVec3d/f valued objects.
+These vectors are normalized and the rotation value that would rotate from the *fromVector* to the *toVector* is stored in the object.

 #### *sfRotationObjectName* = new **SFRotation** (*matrix*)

-*matrix* is a SFMatrix3f rotation matrix.
+*matrix* is an SFMatrix3d/f rotation matrix object whose value is converted into an SFRotation object.

 ### Properties